 - Cartoon Characters

 Style is less well-defined.
 Let’s face it.
 Your child isn’t asking for a contemporary room.
 You’re creating it with the furniture you select.
 Decors that lean toward a minimalist look work well in these cases.
 Modern and Scandinavian are fine options.
-You can also opt for something with a cozy feel like traditional or cottage.
+You can also opt for something with a cozy feel like a traditional or cottage.

-Beach is another possibility which can add a bit of whimsy to a bedroom.
-It’s safe to say that the design rules in any case are less stringent and more relaxed.
+Beach is another possibility that can add a bit of whimsy to a bedroom.
+It’s safe to say that the design rules, in any case, are less stringent and more relaxed.
 However, try to keep a sense of harmony and balance to create a pleasant atmosphere whether your daughter is playing with friends or taking an afternoon nap.

 Your girl’s bedroom is most likely on the smaller size and not near as big as your master bedroom.
 You can make the room seem larger by painting the walls or even just the ceiling white.
 Resist the temptation to fill the entire room even if your child wants to fill it with toys.
 Remember the rule for creating a comfortable space.

 Bold colors are common features in all kid rooms.
 But shades that are too loud can make it difficult for a child to settle down at night.
 The psychology of color isn’t lost on them.
 You can limit brighter hues to an accent wall while keeping the rest of the room neutral.
 White offers an excellent option that will act as an ideal backdrop no matter what the style or additions.